awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-jwt-authorizer.md

 1. Decode the token\.

 1. Check the token's algorithm and signature using the public key fetched from the issuer's `jwks_uri`\.
-The `none` algorithm isn't supported\.
+Currently, only RSA\-based algorithms are supported\.

 1. Validate claims\.
 API Gateway evaluates the following token claims:
 + [https://tools.ietf.org/html/rfc7519#section-4.1.1](https://tools.ietf.org/html/rfc7519#section-4.1.1)